Craig Ross Jr. charged with kidnapping 9-year-old Charlotte Sena from Moreau Lake State Park in Upstate New York

 SARATOGA COUNTY, N.Y. -- Craig Nelson Ross Jr. was charged with kidnapping overnight in the disappearance of a 9-year-old girl in Upstate New York.

-The girl went missing Saturday morning at Moreau Lake State Park, about 35 miles north of Albany, while riding her bicycle.
+The girl went missing Saturday evening at Moreau Lake State Park, about 35 miles north of Albany, while riding her bicycle.

 Her family released a statement Tuesday, saying they are "thrilled" she is home.